 The CyberKnife system utilizes a LINAC (linear accelerator) attached to a robotic arm that delivers several precise radiation beams to the target.
 Rigid head fixation is not required as in Gamma Knife.
 The CyberKnife also utilizes hypofractionation (i.e., treatment delivered over 2-5 consecutive days) that can be used to further protect healthy tissue from radiation damage.
 Both Gamma Knife and CyberKnife are performed as an outpatient treatment.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for acoustic neuroma.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for brain tumors.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for brain tumors.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures, tailored to the needs of each patient.
-If you want the very best in brain tumor surgery, or to learn about CyberKnife radiosurgery for noninvasive brain tumor treatment, call or email us to schedule a consultation at our offices in Hamilton or Bridgewater, New Jersey!
+If you want the very best in brain tumor surgery, or to learn about CyberKnife radiosurgery for noninvasive brain tumor treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani’s affiliation with several major New Jersey hospitals means that you will receive the acoustic neuroma surgery you need without having to travel to New York or Philadelphia.
 Dr. Lipani has over 15 years of experience performing brain and spine surgeries, so you can count on him to provide the best possible quality of care to all his patients.